uwdata/color-naming-in-different-languages/processing_scripts/03_advanced_processing/README.md

 - ./temp/fullColorNames_*_*.json

 Constants:
-- DEFAULT_BIN = '20': the default bin size to use for distance calculations
+- DEFAULT_BIN = 'ring_0.1_h8': the default bin size to use for distance calculations
-- HIGH_RES_BIN = '10': the high res bin size to use for more precise calculations in close colors
+- HIGH_RES_BIN = 'ring_0.05_h8': the high res bin size to use for more precise calculations in close colors
+- BLUR_TEXT = "_blur": We think the smoothed out data is more accurate for comparison of distributions
-- HIGH_RES_DIST = 60: the threshold distance for when to switch to high res distance calculation
+- HIGH_RES_DIST = .20: the threshold distance for when to switch to high res distance calculation
+- NUM_PROCESSES = 12: How many nodejs processes to use to do the calculations (what is best for you will depend on how many cores your computer processors has)

 ## getSchemeColorNames.js